futuregrid/manual/docs/source/ga9.rst

 Prerequisites:
 ~~~~~~~~~~~~~~

--  :ref: 'The Introduction to the Grid
+-  :ref:'The Introduction to the Grid
-   Appliance <s-ga1>` tutorial    is not a requirement, but provides hands-on experience with a Grid
-   appliance on your desktop.
+   Appliance <s-ga1>` tutorial is not a requirement, but provides hands-on experience with a Grid appliance on your desktop.
 -  Depending on whether you plan to use Nimbus or OpenStack, one of the
    following tutorials is required:

-   -  :ref:`Using Nimbus
-      on FutureGrid <nimbus>`
+   -  :ref:`Using Nimbus on FutureGrid <nimbus>`

    -  :ref:`Using OpenStack Grizzly on
       FutureGrid <s-openstack-grizzly>`

 Deploying a Grid Appliance on FutureGrid